-One typical means of assessing the impact of new laws was for a line ministry to seek the views of other ministries on a proposed measure.
-As proposed laws reach the legislature, the House of Representatives regularly invites stakeholders likely to be affected to hear their views during committee sessions.
+A typical means of assessing the impact of new laws consists of line ministries seeking the views of other ministries on a proposed measure.
+When draft laws reach the legislature, the House of Representatives invites stakeholders likely to be affected to present their views during committee sessions.